selimdincer/rhev/README.md

-# rhev
+# Red Hat Virtualization REST API

-Red Hat Virtualization REST API
+You can get data from Red Hat Virtualization via REST API such as Virtual Machine Lists, Host Lists etc with this repo.